Go Back

 Instructions

-• In a large mixing bowl, combine cake mix, brownie mix, eggs, water (or buttermilk mixture), oil, vanilla, and cinnamon (if using).
+• In a large bowl, combine cake mix, brownie mix, eggs, water (or buttermilk mixture), oil, and vanilla.
 Mix for about 2 minutes until smooth and well combined.

 • Pour batter into prepared pan and spread evenly.